 COVID Announcements and Updates

 Let your clients know what you are up to.
 Particularly now, with COVID, we’ve had to learn to pivot on the regular.
 Whether you are a restaurant now offering curbside pick-up or a lawyer providing virtual meetings.
-Keep your customers in the loop through text message updates.
+Text your customers to keep them in the loop with updates.

 - Announcements: “Due to COVID-19 our annual event is now virtual.”

 - Service Change: “Our dining room is closed but our kitchen is OPEN!
 Click here to place a carry-out order.”

 Due to the pandemic, people are in search of a safer, contactless customer experience for just about everything, from curbside pick-up options to virtual meetings.
 This includes how payments are made.